vohoanvu/product-service-api/README.md

 List of possible code improvement:

-- Repositories Layers
+- Authentication with IdentityServer
-- Refactor according to .net core api Boxed template
+- Single Sign On